-Tag archive for: covid-19
+Tag archive for: COVID-19

-PASS students, you will be taking your exams starting tomorrow.
-In accordance with the latest health measures dated January 3, please take note of the following instructions related to the new isolation rules outlined below.
+PASS students, you will begin taking your exams starting tomorrow.
+In accordance with the latest health guidelines dated January 3, please follow the instructions below regarding the new isolation rules.

-CASE 1 – PEOPLE WHO TESTED POSITIVE FOR COVID-19
+CASE 1 – PEOPLE WHO HAVE TESTED POSITIVE FOR COVID-19

 • Isolation:

-• for 7 full days (from the date the symptoms first appeared or the date the positive test was taken)
+• for a full 7 days (starting from the date the symptoms first appeared or the date the positive test result was obtained)

 • reduced to 5 days if:

-• Negative antigen or RT-PCR test
+• Negative antigen test or RT-PCR test

-• AND no clinical signs for 48 hours
+• AND no clinical signs for the past 48 hours

-B – Individuals with incomplete vaccination schedules or unvaccinated individuals
+B – People with an incomplete vaccination schedule or unvaccinated individuals

 • Isolation: